Liège–Bastogne–Liège: Ardennes Classic

 French cycling great, Bernard Hinault won the race twice, both times in harrowing weather conditions.
 In 1977 Hinault made a late escape from a six-strong group including a faltering Eddy Merckx; three years later he won the epic contest of 1980 in torrential snowfall and glacial temperatures (see below).

-In the 1980s, Italian classics specialist Moreno Argentin won the race four times, narrowly missing Merckx' record.
+In the 1980s, Italian classics specialist Moreno Argentin won the race four times, narrowly missing Merckx's record.
 Argentin also gained three victories in the sister classic La Flèche Wallonne, earning him the title of King of the Ardennes in his day.

 Finish in Ans

 In 1990, the Pesant Club Liégeois partnered with the Société du Tour de France, the organizer of cycling's flagships the Tour de France and Paris–Roubaix.
 The partnership led to a more professional organization, resulting in a complete overhauling of the race course: the start and finish moved to different locations in Liège and five new climbs were included.

 In the late 1990s, Italians Michele Bartoli and Paolo Bettini continued a tradition of Italian victories in La Doyenne, with two wins each.
 In 1997, Bartoli and Laurent Jalabert made a decisive breakaway on the climb of La Redoute, 40 km from the finish.
 Both riders worked together and Bartoli broke away from the Frenchman on the steep slopes in the final kilometer of the race.
 Jalabert, a specialist of the Ardennes races, finished second two years in a row but failed to win the Doyenne.
 In 1999, Bartoli sought a third consecutive win, but his effort was thwarted by young Belgian Frank Vandenbroucke who controlled the race and stunned followers with his victory.

 In 2005, Kazakh Alexander Vinokourov and German Jens Voigt broke away from the peloton 80 km from the end.
 Although the escape seemed unlikely to stay away in modern cycling, the two riders made it to the finish ahead of the peloton, with Vinokourov beating Voigt in the sprint.

 Other memorable editions were the races of 2009 and 2010.
 In 2009, young Luxembourger Andy Schleck produced a solo breakaway to beat a strong field and win the race.
 In 2010, Alexander Vinokourov concluded his second victory by outsprinting his breakaway companion Alexander Kolobnev.
 The victory was controversial, not only because Vinokourov had recently returned to cycling after a doping ban, but also because it was suggested he had 'bought' the victory.
 Swiss magazine L'Illustré published e-mail correspondence between the winner and runner-up that suggests Vinokourov paid Kolobnev €100,000 not to contest the final sprint.
 Both riders were later charged with bribery by Belgian authorities.

-In recent years, Spanish allrounder Alejandro Valverde won four times, all sprint victories of a select group at the finish.
+In the 2010s, Spanish allrounder Alejandro Valverde won four times, all sprint victories of a select group at the finish.

+Finish in Liège

+In 2019, the finish of the race moved back to Liège, with a flat run to the finish.
+In the 2020s, Slovenian rider Tadej Pogačar won the race three times, with two of his wins involving a solo escape.